wxWidgets/wxWidgets/docs/readme.txt

 Please use the search function of our Trac installation to find any possibly relevant bugs before reporting new ones.
-Also please notice that often correcting trying to correct the bug yourself is the quickest way to fix it.
+Also please notice that often trying to correct the bug yourself is the quickest way to fix it.
 Even if you fail to do it, you may discover valuable information allowing us to fix it while doing it.
 We also give much higher priority to bug reports with patches fixing the problems so this ensures that your report will be